 You can reapply the roller as needed throughout the day.
 You really can’t overdo it.
 Apply it as often as needed.

-Recipe for How to Make an Essential Oil Stress Roller ball
+Recipe for How to Make an Essential Oil Roller ball for Stress and Anxious Feelings

 The instructions listed here are for an average size adult.
 If you are making this stress rollerball for someone who is small, elderly, or very young, then you will want to dilute the roller more than what is listed in these directions.